 I can relate to what author Nancie Carmichael wrote:

 “Marriage can be better than ever, if we will do what Jesus says.
 We can be very complicated when it comes to restoring love.
 We wait for ‘feelings.’
 But we don’t need to wait for the feelings of love —we can “do” love.
 Jesus says that we are to do what He says.
 What does it mean to ‘do’ what He says?

 “It means to be kind to one another.
 It means we will lay down our lives for each other —which could mean truly listening to one another.
 Also, it means we speak the truth in love to each other and treat each other as we want to be treated.
 These are not dramatic, new ideas.
 But love never fails.
 It bears fruit.
 The amazing thing about Jesus is that feelings follow actions.”
-(Nancie Carmichael, from the Christian Mommies web site, in an article you can read further and learn more by clicking onto “Fall in Love With Your Spouse Again“)
+(Nancie Carmichael, from the web site article titled, “Fall in Love with Your Spouse Again”)